LibCrowds/libcrowds-bs4-pybossa-theme/CONTRIBUTING.md

-# Contributing to libcrowds-pybossa-theme
+# Contributing to libcrowds-bs4-pybossa-theme

-Following is a brief set of guidelines for contributing to libcrowds-pybossa-theme.
+Following is a brief set of guidelines for contributing to libcrowds-bs4-pybossa-theme.

 ## Enhancements

-Enhancement suggestions are tracked as [issues](https://github.com/LibCrowds/libcrowds-pybossa-theme/issues), can be created by anyone with a free GitHub account and should include the following:
+Enhancement suggestions are tracked as [issues](https://github.com/LibCrowds/libcrowds-bs4-pybossa-theme/issues), can be created by anyone with a free GitHub account and should include the following:

 * A clear and descriptive title.